 Is Workers’ Compensation Required for Hiring Contractors?

-No, workers’ compensation is not required for if you hire contractors.
+No, workers’ compensation is not required if you hire contractors.
 However, keep in mind that you still have the potential to be held liable for any work-related accidents.
 Requiring a contractor to have their own workers’ compensation is a great way to limit liability for accidents.
 However, this contractor must meet the qualifications listed above for workers’ compensation exemption.
 The proper classification of employees versus independent contractors is essential for employers and workers alike, not only in terms of workers’ compensation, but also related to taxes, overtime pay, and more.

 How Can I Get Worker’s Compensation Insurance as a Self-Employed Worker?